TITLE 35: ENVIRONMENTAL PROTECTION

 8) A material is "accumulated speculatively" if it is accumulated before being recycled.
 A material is not accumulated speculatively, however, if the person accumulating it can show that the material is potentially recyclable and has a feasible means of being recycled; and that, during the calendar year (commencing on January 1), the amount of material that is recycled, or transferred to a different site for recycling, equals at least 75 percent by weight or volume of the amount of that material accumulated at the beginning of the period.
 Materials must be placed in a storage unit with a label indicating the first date that the material began to be accumulated.
 If placing a label on the storage unit is not practicable, the accumulation period must be documented through an inventory log or other appropriate method.
 In calculating the percentage of turnover, the 75 percent requirement is to be applied to each material of the same type (e.g., slags from a single smelting process) that is recycled in the same way (i.e., from which the same material is recovered or that is used in the same way).
 Materials accumulating in units that would be exempt from regulation under Section 721.104(c) are not to be included in making the calculation.
 Materials that are already defined as solid wastes also are not to be included in making the calculation.
 Materials are no longer in this category once they are removed from accumulation for recycling, however.

 BOARD NOTE: Various segments of this Part and 35 Ill.
 Adm.
 Code 720 use the verbal phrase "accumulated speculatively" and the noun phrase "speculative accumulation".
-Some of those segments rely on this subsection (c)(8) definition of "speculatively accumulated" for definition of the "speculative accumulation".
+Some of those segments rely on this subsection (c)(8) definition of "speculatively accumulated" for defining "speculative accumulation".
 The Board infers that USEPA intends that the verb phrase define the noun phrase: material that is accumulated speculatively is the subject of speculative accumulation.

 9) "Excluded scrap metal" is processed scrap metal, unprocessed home scrap metal, and unprocessed prompt scrap metal.